by Alex Gray

 DIR filing refers to the process of registering with the California Department of Industrial Relations and submitting certified payroll reports for public works projects.

-This seamlessly ensures compliance with government guidelines such as prevailing wage requirements, which guarantee fair pay for workers.
+When handled correctly, DIR filing helps contractors comply with government guidelines such as prevailing wage requirements, which are designed to guarantee fair pay for workers.

 Certified payroll records must include: